abjerner/Limbo.Umbraco.MultiNodeTreePicker/README.md

     }
 ```

-The `MntpGenericItemConverter` class requires us to specify a name for the converter, and then a callack function that will be used for convertering each `IPublishedContent` to the desired type.
+The `MntpGenericItemConverter` class requires us to specify a name for the converter, and then a callback function that will be used for converting each `IPublishedContent` to the desired type.

 ![image](https://user-images.githubusercontent.com/3634580/90198696-b2271d80-ddd2-11ea-8ac8-dd9f59a513f2.png)

-When the data type is confiured to use our item converter (see screenshot above), properties of this type will now return `List<TestItem>` instead of `List<IPublishedContent>`.
+When the data type is configured to use our item converter (see screenshot above), properties of this type will now return `List<TestItem>` instead of `List<IPublishedContent>`.

 With this special multinode treepicker, it's the datatype of the individual property, that determines the returned value.
-Another property could for instance be for selecting contact persons where we'd need a bit more information that what's available from the `TestItem` class, so we can create another item converter:
+Another property could for instance be for selecting contact persons where we'd need a bit more information than what's available from the `TestItem` class, so we can create another item converter:

 ```csharp
   public class TestMntpPersonItemConverter : MntpGenericItemConverter<TestPersonItem> {